MicrosoftDocs/dataexplorer-docs/data-explorer/one-click-ingestion-new-table.md

 ## Edit the schema

-Select **Edit schema** to view and edit your table column configuration.
+Select **Next: Schema** to view and edit your table column configuration.
 By looking at the name of the source, the service automatically identifies if it is compressed or not.

 In the **Schema** tab: